1997 Stanley Cup Final

 The 1997 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1996–97 season, and the culmination of the 1997 Stanley Cup playoffs.
 It was contested by the Detroit Red Wings and the Philadelphia Flyers.
 The Red Wings made the Finals for the second time in three years, while the Flyers were making their first appearance in a decade.
 The Red Wings swept the Flyers to win the Stanley Cup for the eighth time in franchise history and for the first time since 1955, ending what was the longest Stanley Cup drought in the league at that time.

 The Red Wings were the last team to win the Cup without home ice advantage in the Finals and with fewer than 100 points earned during the regular season until 2009.

 Paths to the Final

 Philadelphia Flyers

-Philadelphia rose to the top on the back of a 17-game unbeaten streak in December and January, and despite losing the Atlantic Division title to New Jersey, had a relatively easy time with the Pittsburgh Penguins and Buffalo Sabres in the first two rounds.
-The Flyers arrived into the Stanley Cup Final having beaten their perennial rivals, the New York Rangers, in a memorable five-game Eastern Conference finals series.
+Philadelphia rose to the top on the back of a 17-game unbeaten streak in December and January, and, despite losing the Atlantic Division title to New Jersey, were successful with the Pittsburgh Penguins and Buffalo Sabres in the first two rounds.
+The Flyers arrived into the Stanley Cup Final having beaten their rivals, the New York Rangers, in a five-game Eastern Conference finals series.
 Eric Lindros and Wayne Gretzky each recorded a hat trick in the set, but the size, strength and discipline of Philadelphia (particularly the Legion of Doom line) trumped the veteran savvy of the Blueshirts.